 Key qualities of an autonomous learner of international marketing

-An autonomous learner in international marketing
+An autonomous learner in international marketing and communications

 - creates networks across cultures and actively develops his/her language skills